Beginner-Friendly Crochet Cropped Sweater Pattern

 Required Materials

-Here are the materials you will need to complete this project:
+Here are the materials you will need to complete this pattern:

 • Yarn